 We’ve made these indices available to everyone on HodlBot.
-All you need to get started is a Binance account.
+All you need to get started is a Binance, Bittrex, Kraken, or KuCoin account.

-Our goal is to democratize investing for everyday people, so we’ve made our platform free for everyone with portfolios under $500.
-It’s $8/month otherwise for an annual subscription.
+Our goal is to democratize investing for everyday people, so we’ve made our price point affordable with paid subscriptions starting at $3/month.
+It’s free to try for the first 7 days.

 Creating these new indices was just the tip of the iceberg for us.
 We’re building a platform that can automate any trading strategy.